 - Carry-on meds: Always pack medications in your carry-on, not checked baggage when you are traveling to the start of your river trip.

 - Store meds in two places: Over the years, we’ve seen ravens fly away with medications, or wind blow them into the river.
 These scenarios are not as far-fetched as they may sound, and could really leave you “up a creek without a paddle”.
 Storing your medications in two places can easily prevent the sticky situation.
 On the first day of the trip, you can give half of your medication to your guide for safe keeping if you feel comfortable doing so.

 - Read to prepare: Have you read your trip information packet?
 This packet contains helpful information specific to your trip!
 The packet is carefully curated for the upcoming season, will be emailed to all guests and will be accessible through your online account.
 If you haven’t received one, would like it resent, or need help accessing your online account, just call or email us.
-(If your trip is more than a year out, we haven’t sent yours yet.
-We can provide a brief trip itinerary in the interim.)

 We encourage you to take an especially active role in ensuring your personal health because of the remote nature of the canyon.
 As you travel through the Grand Canyon, it is likely you will be hours away from professional medical care.
 Some guests find it beneficial to talk with their doctor to specifically prepare for this trip.

 We would be happy to talk with you and answer any questions you may have.
 No question is too big or small!
 Give us a call at 1-800-343-3121.